Educated (memoir)

 Educated is a 2018 memoir by American author Tara Westover.
 Westover recounts overcoming her survivalist Mormon family in order to go to college and emphasizes the importance of education in enlarging her world.
-She details her journey from her isolated life in the rural mountains of Clifton, Idaho to completing a PhD program in history at the University of Cambridge in Cambridge, England.
+She details her journey from her isolated life in the rural mountains of Clifton, Idaho to completing a PhD program in history at the University of Cambridge.
 She started college at 17 having had no formal education.
 She explores her struggle to reconcile her desire to learn with the world she inhabited with her father.

-As of the September 13, 2020, The New York Times, reports that the book has spent 132 consecutive weeks on the Hardcover Non-Fiction Best Seller list.
+On September 13, 2020, The New York Times reported that the book had spent 132 consecutive weeks on the Hardcover Non-Fiction Best Seller list.
 It won a 2019 Alex Award and was shortlisted for the Los Angeles Times Book Prize, PEN America's Jean Stein Book Award, and two awards from the National Book Critics Circle Award.